 While the content once embedded in a QR Code cannot be changed, you can change the content of the hosted URL in a Dynamic QR Code.
 For instance, QRCodeChimp’s PDF Codes allow you to modify and alter the content of the PDF even after the QR Code has been printed.
 The same goes for URLs.

 QR Codes have a vast number of applications.
 In recent developments, QR Codes have been commendably used in combating product counterfeiting by delivering a secure, blockchain-enabled protocol that allows customers and brands to verify each item’s authenticity.

 Right from recipes to guides to YouTube video links and audio notes, you can leverage the versatility of QR Codes to engage customers and inform the public.

-On the other hand, people pay visits to museums and exhibitions to learn about our history and culture, improve knowledge and get amused.
-Tourists like to retrieve the information in different ways; some enjoy following tourist guides while others want to read the notes engraved in the exhibit.
+People visit museums and exhibitions to learn about history and culture, improve knowledge and get amused.
+Tourists like to retrieve information in different ways; some enjoy following tourist guides, while others want to read the notes engraved in the exhibit.
 QR Codes can do the work of both.

-You can have a comprehensive digital data related to the artefact stored inside a small QR Code.
-The best part is you don’t have to educate your guide, nor do you have to rewrite and print papers every time something new is discovered about the exhibited products.
+You can have comprehensive digital data related to the artifact stored inside a small QR Code.
+The best part is – you don’t have to educate your guide, nor do you have to rewrite and print papers every time something new is discovered about the exhibited products.

-With QR Code generator’s Dynamic codes, you can alter the hosted content without having to reprint the QR Code.
+With the QR Code generator’s Dynamic codes, you can alter the hosted content without reprinting the QR Code.